 As a City Councilor and as Mayor, Denise has continually worked to address how race and class impact our society.
 She first sponsored a Race and Class Forum in the city almost two decades ago, she has led Cambridge through some of its more turbulent chapters in recent memory, and she continually seeks ways - such as working to re-establish the Citizen's Civic Unity Committee - to ensure that the People of Cambridge are rolling up their sleeves and actively engaging in the conversations that help us all better understand and work with one another.
 In her most recent Town Hall meeting, in May 2017, the community was invited to participate in an open forum that addressed the intersection of and impact on race, class, gender, and cultural background in Cambridge.
-The forum was moderated by Professor Charles Ogletree, director of the Charles Hamilton Houston Institute for Race and Justice at Harvard Law School.
 The forum was successful in bringing the community together and inspiring open discussion on the topic.
 Many participants remarked that they were pleased with the dialogue that the forum inspired and requested that a follow-up meeting take place.
 Denise also touched upon many of the themes from this dialogue - about the need for mutual respect, tolerance, and inclusion among one another - in her State of the City address in February 2017.

 Denise has also devoted considerable time and effort into winning recognition for civil rights pioneer Prince Hall.
 Prince Hall – a Revolutionary War era figure who established Black freemasonry, who fought to abolish slavery, petitioned George Washington to allow Black soldier’s to fight in the Revolution, and who blazed a path later picked up by Frederick Douglass and Martin Luther King, Jr. – was in danger of fading into the shadows of history until Denise joined the efforts to win him the recognition he deserves.
 Thanks to Denise's tireless work and advocacy, the nation’s very first Prince Hall Memorial now resides on the Cambridge Common.